 The judiciary seeks to maintain neutrality in political matters.
-While employees may express and act on personal opinions about political candidates and issues as other citizens, they should maintain neutrality in action and appearance when performing their duties on behalf of the judicial department, unless their positions permit political advocacy on the part of the judiciary.
-To this end, employees should separate their political activities from employment duties.
+While judicial employees may express and act on personal opinions about political candidates and issues as other citizens, they should maintain neutrality in action and appearance when performing their duties on behalf of the judicial department, unless their positions permit political advocacy on the part of the judiciary.
+To this end, judicial employees should separate their political activities from employment duties.

-B. Personal Staff and Managers.
-A judge's personal staff and court managers shall be subject to the same political limitations as judges contained in Canon 5 of the Code of Judicial Conduct, and may not hold any elective office.
+B. Personal Staff, Courtroom Clerks, and Managers.
+In addition to the other sections of this canon, members of a judge's personal staff, courtroom clerks, and court managers shall be subject to the same political limitations as judges contained in Canon 5 of the Code of Judicial Conduct, and may not hold any elective office.

 C. Elective Office.
-Judicial employees who are not on a judge's personal staff or are not court managers may be candidates for elective office under the following conditions:
+Incumbent elected clerks of the court may be candidates for their offices without taking a leave of absence and are not subject to the provisions of this section.
+Judicial employees who are not members of a judge's personal staff, courtroom clerks, or court managers may be candidates for elective office under the following conditions:

 (1) Partisan.
-A judicial employee may be a candidate for partisan elective office if the employee is authorized to take an unpaid leave of absence.
-The leave of absence must begin prior to any public declaration of an intention to seek office, including the filing of campaign papers, and prior to any fund-raising for the employee's campaign.
-The employee shall publicly disclose that he or she is on a leave of absence from court employment.
-If elected, the employee shall resign from court employment prior to assuming office.
+Such judicial employees may be candidates for partisan elective office if the judicial employee is authorized to take an unpaid leave of absence.
+The leave of absence must begin prior to any public declaration of an intention to seek office, including the filing of campaign papers, and prior to any fund-raising for the judicial employee's campaign.
+The judicial employee shall publicly disclose that he or she is on a leave of absence from court employment.
+If elected, the judicial employee shall resign from court employment prior to assuming office.

 (2) Non-partisan.
-A judicial employee may be a candidate for nonpartisan elective office without taking a leave of absence or separating from court employment if:
+Such judicial employees may be candidates for nonpartisan elective office without taking a leave of absence or separating from court employment if:

-- a.
-The employee first seeks permission from the Chief Justice, Chief Judge, or Presiding judge of the county, - b. that judicial officer determines the office sought is consistent with judicial employment, - c. the employee otherwise complies with this code.
+- a. the judicial employee first seeks permission from the Chief Justice, Chief Judge, Presiding Judge of the Court or Clerk of Court, - b. that judicial officer or clerk of court determines the office sought is consistent with judicial employment, - c. the judicial employee otherwise complies with this code.

 D. Workplace Activity.
-During scheduled work hours or at the workplace judicial employees shall not engage in political campaign activities and shall not display literature, badges, stickers, signs, or other political advertisements on behalf of any party, political committee, agency, or candidate for political office.
-Employees authorized to do so may participate in approved activities regarding measures to improve the law, the legal system, or the administration of justice.
+During scheduled work hours or at the workplace, judicial employees shall not engage in political campaign activities and shall not display literature, badges, stickers, signs, or other political advertisements on behalf of any party, political committee, agency, or candidate for political office.
+Judicial employees authorized to do so may participate in approved activities regarding measures to improve the law, the legal system, or the administration of justice.

 E. Political Pressure.
-Judicial employees shall not use their official authority or position, directly or indirectly, to influence or attempt to influence any other employee in the judicial department to become a member of any political organization or to take part in any political activity.
+Judicial employees shall not use their official authority or position, directly or indirectly, to influence or attempt to influence any other judicial employee to become a member of any political organization or to take part in any political activity.

 F. Judicial Campaign Activity.
-Judicial employees may voluntarily participate in a judge's or clerk's campaign activities and may voluntarily contribute funds to a campaign, but only through a judge's or clerk's fund-raising committee.
-However, judges and court managers or supervisors shall not require subordinate employees to participate in political activities nor personally receive funds from employees for any political purpose.
+Judicial employees, including members of a judge's personal staff, courtroom clerks and court managers, may voluntarily participate in a judge's or clerk's campaign activities and may voluntarily contribute funds to a campaign, but only through a judge's or clerk's fund-raising committee.
+However, judges, elected clerks of the court, and court managers or supervisors shall not require subordinate judicial employees to participate in political activities or personally receive funds from judicial employees for any political purpose.